AdedamolaXL/web3-community-outreach/README.md

  * A-Bidder sends in a maximum bid value of 5000 XTZ
  * B-Bidder sends in a maximum bid value of 3000 XTZ
  * If the ```incrementalBid``` function increases by 100 XTZ
- * At some point B-Bidder will notice that they have been outbid and can choose to increase their maximum bid through the UI interface
+ * At some point B-Bidder will notice that they have been outbid and can choose to increase their ```maximumBid``` through the UI interface
  * This cycle can on for rounds until a winning bid finally emerges.

 An additional usecase that be applied to auctions is the use of synthetics.
 Using the same scenario of Van Gogh's letter, non-participants on an exchange like SEXP can decide to bet on the outcome of the ongoing bid, all they need to do is bet on the price range at which the art will be sold, in this way: